 Public input was critical to the Task Force's decision-making process.
-Commissioners, advocates, and the general public provided valuable input via written, in-person, and virtual public comment.13 Task Force members and support staff also met with dozens of community members outside of official Task Force meetings, as requested.
+Commissioners, advocates, and the general public provided valuable input via written, in-person, and virtual public comment.16 Task Force members and support staff also met with dozens of community members outside of official Task Force meetings, as requested.

 Throughout 2025, over 320 unique people spoke at public Task Force meetings, providing a total of 556 comments.
-This averages out to over 19 unique people providing comments each meeting and increased to 82 attendees participating in meetings focused on policy-area discussions.
+On average, over 19 unique people provided comments each meeting and up to 82 attendees participated in meetings focused on policy-area discussions.
 This amounted to 21 total hours of public comment across the 21 meetings.
 Members of the public also provided 667 pieces of written public comment.

 The Task Force members read and considered all public input.
-Where possible, staff incorporated public input into the memos and Task Force members used it to inform final recommendations, several of which were directly influenced by public engagement.
+Where possible, Task Force staff incorporated public input into the memos and Task Force members used it to inform final recommendations, several of which were directly influenced by public engagement.

 To encourage public participation, the Task Force created [an accessible website](#) that highlighted clear instructions for submitting input.
-Staff engaged with the Board of Supervisors and relevant departments and asked them to share with their relevant commissions, mailing lists, newsletters, and social media pages.
+The Task Force also engaged with the Board of Supervisors and relevant departments, asking them to share